Pure D-brane Black Holes: BPS Counting and non-BPS Vacua: The Pure D--brane System

 In this section, we briefly review the D--brane model introduced in \cite{Chowdhury:2014yca,Chowdhury:2015gbk}, focusing on the field content, the structure of the superpotential, and the scalar potential governing the supersymmetric vacua.
 The setup is a D2--D2--D2--D6 configuration in Type IIA theory compactified on $T^{6}$, with

 Because the branes intersect at a point in the non--compact directions, the configuration preserves four of the original 32 supercharges, giving a $\tfrac{1}{8}$--BPS quantum mechanical system obtained by reducing a $(3+1)$--dimensional $\mathcal{N}=1$ theory down to $0+1$ dimensions.
 There are two kinds of strings attached to these branes: \begin{itemize} \item \textbf{On--brane strings.} Each stack of D--branes carries its own low--energy effective theory, obtained by dimensionally reducing a \((3+1)\)--dimensional \(\mathcal{N}=4\) supersymmetric \(U(N_k)\) Yang--Mills theory down to \(0+1\) dimensions.
 This effective theory arises from open strings that begin and end on the same brane stack.
-In \(\mathcal{N}=1\) language, the resulting field content consists of a single vector multiplet \(V^{(k)}\) together with three adjoint chiral multiplets \(\Phi^{(k)}_{1}, \Phi^{(k)}_{2}, \Phi^{(k)}_{3}\), which describe the transverse fluctuations of the branes in the compact directions.
+In \(\mathcal{N}=1\) language, the resulting field content of the $k$--th brane stack consists of a single vector multiplet \(V^{(k)}\) comprising the gauge fields $X^{(k)}_1,\, X^{(k)}_2, \, X^{(k)}_3$, which denote the positions of the branes in the non--compact directions together with three adjoint chiral multiplets \(\Phi^{(k)}_{1}, \Phi^{(k)}_{2}, \Phi^{(k)}_{3}\), which describe the transverse fluctuations of the branes in the compact directions.

 \item \textbf{Mixed--brane strings.} Open strings stretched between two different stacks \(k\) and \(\ell\) give rise to \(\mathcal{N}=2\) hypermultiplets, or equivalently to a pair of \(\mathcal{N}=1\) chiral multiplets \(Z^{(k\ell)}\) and \(Z^{(\ell k)}\), which transform in the bifundamental and anti--bifundamental representations of the corresponding gauge groups. \end{itemize} Putting all stacks together, the gauge symmetry of the quantum mechanical theory is